Meteor-Community-Packages/Meteor-CollectionFS/ARCHITECTURE.md

 *Each of the `http` and `ddp` packages adds both `client api` and `server proxy adapters`*

-The `http` package uses a package called `http-access` this package can be used to publish data at rest points - this way the package could be used for serving collections in `json` or `xml` formats.
+The `http` package uses a package called `http-methods` this package can be used to publish data at rest points - this way the package could be used for serving collections in `json` or `xml` formats.
-Example of the `http-access package`:
+Example of the `http-methods package`:
 ```js
   HTTP.methods({
     '/cfs/files/list': function(query) {